ineslierez-ur/DSCC265-465_Project/README.md

 We explore possible data sets available and explore the data set of our choice.
 We plot correlation matrices.

 ## 1) Explanatory Analysis:
+### EDA_selectFeatures.ipynb
+The purpose of this notebook is to
+- Prune features based on correlation
+- Calculate relative feature importances
+- Group sounties by states and label states with regions

+The generated data found in `./generated-data/` directory will be used in the rest of the notebooks for both statistical analysis as well as predictive analysis

 ## 2) Predictive Models:

 ### Data_sets.ipynb

 The input is the data file returned by the explanatory analysis.
-The outputs are 5 versions of the data: 'X_same_notnormalized.csv' is the given data without location, 'X_same_notnormalized_withlocation.csv'is the given data with location, 'X_same.csv’ is the given data without location but normalized, 'X_same_with_pcs.csv' is the given data without location but normalized and includes principal components, 'X_same_with_location.csv' is 'X_same.csv’ with location.
-Actually, 'X_same_with_pcs.csv’ is produced later by Prediction_Part1_data_preparation_same.ipynb notebook.
+The outputs are 5 versions of the data: `X_same_notnormalized.csv` is the given data without location, `X_same_notnormalized_withlocation.csv`is the given data with location, `X_same.csv` is the given data without location but normalized, `X_same_with_pcs.csv` is the given data without location but normalized and includes principal components, `X_same_with_location.csv` is `X_same.csv` with location.
+Actually, `X_same_with_pcs.csv` is produced later by Prediction_Part1_data_preparation_same.ipynb notebook.

-For part 1, the data sets used are: **'X_same_with_pcs.csv’, 'X_same_with_location.csv', and the raw data from Kaggle.**
+For part 1, the data sets used are: `X_same_with_pcs.csv`, `X_same_with_location.csv`, and the raw data from Kaggle.

-For part 2, the data sets used are: **'X_same_notnormalized.csv’, and 'X_same_notnormalized_withlocation.csv'.**
+For part 2, the data sets used are: `X_same_notnormalized.csv` and `X_same_notnormalized_withlocation.csv`.

 ## 2.1) Predictive Models Part 1:

 ## a) For same data:

 We use the data cleaned by the explanatory analysis.
 So the features included are only the ones that have correlation less than 0.6 with one another.
 The location related columns are removed and the data is normalized.
-The input file name is **'X_same_with_pcs.csv'** and it is obtained by the preparing_data notebook.
+The input file name is `X_same_with_pcs.csv` and it is obtained by the preparing_data notebook.

 ### Prediction_Part1_data_preparation_same.ipynb

 We prepare the data for predictive analysis by adding the features obtained by dimensionality reduction techniques of PCA, spectral embedding, and t-SNE.
-The output file is 'X_same_with_pcs.csv' and it becomes the input file for the rest of the analysis.
+The output file is `X_same_with_pcs.csv` and it becomes the input file for the rest of the analysis.

 ### Prediction_Part1_ElasticNet_same.ipynb

 We perform ElasticNet regression with various cross validation techniques.
 We first try by including the dimensionality reduction vectors as features, and then, we try again without them.
-The best fit returned is stored in **'y_pred_same_withpcs_ElasticNet.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_ElasticNet.csv`.

 ### Prediction_Part1_kNN_same.ipynb

 We perform k-Nearest Neighbor algorithm and tune the parameter k.
-The best fit returned is stored in **'y_pred_same_withpcs_kNN.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_kNN.csv`.

 ### Prediction_Part1_NN_same.ipynb

 We apply NN with 3 layers.
 We tune the number of nodes for the intermediate layer.
 We repeat it without the principal components.
-The best fit returned is stored in **'y_pred_same_withpcs_NN.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_NN.csv`.

 ## b) For same data but including location:

 In our analysis, we have realized that socioeconomic features used are actually location dependent.
-Therefore, in order to improve our predictions and to also have better use of the socioeconomic data we have, we turn the 'fips', 'state', and 'county' columns to numerical values and include them for our prediction models.
+Therefore, in order to improve our predictions and to also have better use of the socioeconomic data we have, we turn the `fips`, `state`, and `county` columns to numerical values and include them for our prediction models.
 This is a repetition of the above models but this time also including the location information.
 We expect to improve our predictions by doing so.

 ### Prediction_Part1_data_preparation_same_withlocation.ipynb

 The above analysis repeated on the data that includes location features.
-The input file is 'X_same_with_location.csv' and the output file is **'X_same_with_location.csv'**.
+The input file is `X_same_with_location.csv` and the output file is `X_same_with_location.csv`.
 The output file becomes the input for all the following models.

 ### Prediction_Part1_ElasticNet_same_withlocation.ipynb

 The above analysis repeated for the data set that also contains location related features.
-The best fit returned is stored in **'y_pred_same_withpcs_withlocation_ElasticNet.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_withlocation_ElasticNet.csv`.

 ### Prediction_Part1_kNN_same_withlocation.ipynb

 The above analysis repeated for the data set that also contains location related features.
-The best fit returned is stored in **'y_pred_same_withpcs_withlocation_kNN.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_withlocation_kNN.csv`.

 ### Prediction_Part1_NN_same_withlocation.ipynb

 We apply NN with 3 layers.
 We tune the number of nodes for the intermediate layer.
 We repeat it without the principal components.
-The best fit returned is stored in **'y_pred_same_withpcs_withlocation_NN.csv'**.
+The best fit returned is stored in `y_pred_same_withpcs_withlocation_NN.csv`.

 ## c) For raw data: